Alamofire/Alamofire/Documentation/AdvancedUsage.md

     func refresh(_ credential: OAuthCredential,
                  for session: Session,
                  completion: @escaping (Result<OAuthCredential, Error>) -> Void) {
-        // Refresh the credential using the refresh token...then call completion with the new credential }
+        // Refresh the credential using the refresh token...then call completion with the new credential.
+        //
+        // The new credential will automatically be stored within the `AuthenticationInterceptor`.
+Future requests will
+        // be authenticated using the `apply(_:to:)` method using the new credential.
+    }

     func didRequest(_ urlRequest: URLRequest,